helencalderon/helenc/_posts/2020-01-12-new-york-transit-ticket-reader.md

 ### Study ###

-Within the usability lab we set up the 3 different validators &ndash; bus, subway and existing subway machine.
-We used 2 cameras to record participants as they used the machines.
-The ticket validators were initially covered by boxes.
-This way participants’ initial impressions were captured while the cameras were recording.
+Within the usability lab we set up the 3 different ticket validators, 1 each for the bus, subway and existing subway machine.
+So we didn't miss participants' intitial impressions we started with ticketing machines covered with cardboard boxes.
+2 cameras captured participants' reactions and interactions as they used the machines.

-Participants successfully validated their ticket when the screen displayed a static QR code towards the bottom of the device, closest to the scanner.
-Using this finding, the client was able to test 2 new iterations of the QR-code display on the second day of testing.
+The first day's tests gave some results that allowed the client to iterate the device display further.
+Day two tested 2 further versions of the QR-code screen.

 ![Room layout for testing the ticket reader](../img/set-up-ticket-reader.png "Room layout for testing the ticket reader")